What it is?

-Transvaginal (“internal”) scanning is fully established as the routine technique for examining the pelvis and assessing gynaecological problems.
-It is regarded as a safe technique and is very well tolerated by patients.
-It is also used for monitoring early pregnancy development and has an important role to play in the investigation and treatment of recurrent miscarriage as well as fertility issues.
+Transvaginal (TVS) ultrasound, or internal scanning, is fully established as the routine technique for examining the pelvis and assessing gynaecological problems.
+It is a safe technique in experienced hands, and very rarely causes any discomfort to the patient.

-Transvaginal scanning is not suitable for younger or some of the more elderly patients.
-Transabdominal scanning is used as an alternative for those patients or others who might find internal examination unacceptable for whatever reason.
-These issues are treated with utmost sensitivity at CDS.
-Patients are welcome to request a chaperone to be present during a transvaginal examination.
+Transvaginal scanning is suitable for the majority of woman, except our younger or more elderly patients.
+Transabdominal scanning is used as an alternative for those patients, or for those might find internal examination unacceptable for whatever reason.
+We treat these issues with the utmost sensitivity at CDS, and all patients are welcome to request a chaperone to be present during any ultrasound examination.

 For general enquires, further information and appointments please view our Contact Page